wenbinyugroup/prevabs/doc/user/source/contents/tutorial.rst

   A box-beam cross section.

-The box-beam cross section shown in :numref:`Fig. %s <fig_tutorial_box>` will be used in this tutorial.
-All four walls and two webs are made from composite laminates.
-The two webs are symmetric about a middle vertical line.
-They are inclined such that the upper portion of both webs are closer to each other than the lower portion.
-The central space enclosed by the top and bottom walls and two webs is filled with an isotropic material.
+This tutorial uses the box-beam cross section shown in :numref:`Fig. %s <fig_tutorial_box>`.
+Its four walls and two webs are composite laminates.
+The webs are symmetric about the vertical centerline and incline toward one another at the top.
+An isotropic material fills the region enclosed by the top and bottom walls and the two webs.

-The overall shape is described using four parameters, with the following
-values:
+Four parameters define the overall shape:

-- The width :math:`w = 4` m;
+- Width: :math:`w = 4` m
-- The height :math:`h = 2` m;
+- Height: :math:`h = 2` m
-- The distance :math:`d = 1` m;
+- Distance: :math:`d = 1` m
-- The angle :math:`a = 100^\circ`.
+- Web angle: :math:`a = 100^\circ`

-The materials used in this cross section are listed in :numref:`Table %s <tutorial_materials_iso>` and :numref:`Table %s <tutorial_materials_ortho>`.
+The material properties are listed in
+:numref:`Table %s <tutorial_materials_iso>` and
-The layups used in this cross section are listed in :numref:`Table %s <tutorial_layups>`.
+:numref:`Table %s <tutorial_materials_ortho>`.
+The laminate layups are listed in
+:numref:`Table %s <tutorial_layups>`.

 .. csv-table:: Isotropic material properties